-Certain information under the headings "Overview of Qatar", "Banking Industry and Regulation in Qatar" and "Business Description of the QNB Group" has been extracted from information provided by third party sources and, in each case, the relevant source of such information is specified where it appears under those headings.
+Certain information under the headings "Risk Factors", "Overview of Qatar", "Banking Industry and Regulation in Qatar" and "Business Description of the QNB Group" has been extracted from industry sources and information provided by third-party sources that the Guarantor believes to be reliable (including Moody's and S&P) and, in each case, the relevant source of such information is specified where it appears under those headings.
 Each of the Issuer and the Guarantor confirms that such information has been accurately reproduced and that, so far as it is aware, and is able to ascertain from information published by the relevant sources referred to, no facts have been omitted which would render the reproduced information inaccurate or misleading.